 Let me see if I have this right.
-For the last month, commercials showed a family dressed in their finest are gathered around the Thanksgiving table in front of a fireplace.
-Some variation of this theme to sell everything from furniture to the Thanksgiving meal.
-Everyone has a fireplace in the dining room and dresses up for Thanksgiving dinner, right?
+For the last month, commercials have shown families dressed in their finest, gathered around the Thanksgiving table in front of a fireplace.
+They used some variation of this theme to sell everything from furniture to the Thanksgiving meal.
+I don't know about you, but I don't know anyone who dresses up for Thanksgiving dinner.
+If I told Hubby he had to wear a suit on his day off and the girls that they had to wear a dress, I'm afraid the howls of protest would be heard across the plains of Texas.
+I wonder how many real people dress up for Thanksgiving dinner.
+And how many homes have a fireplace in the dining room?
+Probably those homes where people enjoy dressing up for dinner.
+They must enjoy it, in every single commercial, everyone was smiling.
 Well anyway.... there are these commercials sandwiched between all the Christmas commercials, and it seems like the idea is that families spend the day together on Thanksgiving.

 However, so many stores opened at 6am Thanksgiving Day, and others at 1am Friday that people started lining up for the "limited specials" Wednesday afternoon and spent all Thanksgiving day waiting in line for the door to open.
 I don't get it.
 Why would people give up time with their family to spend it standing in line for a Christmas bargain sale when it might even be gone before they got in the door?
 That's a rhetorical question, no answer needed.